hymkor/make-scoop-manifest/README.md

 make-scoop-manifest.exe
 =======================

-This is a tool to make the manifest file of the [scoop-installer](https://scoop.sh) for your application on GitHub Releases.
+This tool generates a Scoop manifest file for your application using information from GitHub Releases.

-- Your application must be packaged as a zip-file and attached as an asset in GitHub Releases
+- Your application must be packaged as a zip file and attached as an asset on GitHub Releases.
-- The names of zip-files names must contain the word: `32bit`, `64bit`, `386`, `486`, `586`, `686`, `amd64`, `x86_64`, `x64` or `arm64`
+- The names of the zip files must contain one of the following keywords:
+  `32bit`, `64bit`, `386`, `486`, `586`, `686`, `amd64`, `x86_64`, `x64`, or `arm64`

-    - If the executable is for AnyCPU, use the option `-anycpu`.
+  - If the executable is AnyCPU, use the `-anycpu` option.
-- If the names of zip-files contain `linux` or `macos`, they are ignored.
+- If the filenames contain `linux` or `macos`, those assets are ignored.
-- Do not check the target is updated or not.
+- The tool does not check whether an existing manifest is up to date.

-The output sample is [here](https://github.com/hymkor/make-scoop-manifest/blob/master/make-scoop-manifest.json).
+A sample output is available [here](https://github.com/hymkor/make-scoop-manifest/blob/master/make-scoop-manifest.json).

 Install
 -------